tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 * There is a bunch of relatively basic growth work to be done for the SEO MBA (email funnels, that kind of thing).
 Tune in next year to see if I can motivate myself to do them.
 * The SEO MBA "as is" has been a wonderful first step into teaching.
 Deeply rewarding (and lucrative!) but the next phase and evolution has to make teaching feel a bit more electric if it's going to compete with my consulting work.
 * I'm going to pull myself out of this identity slump by sheer force of will.
 Watch me (tune in next year to see how that goes).
-*
-* Writing writing writing.
-Bloggy blog blog!
+* I'm excited to keep up the writing habit!
+Bloggy-blog-blog!

 And finally, a big shout out to Paul Millerd.
 Fellow indie consultant, fellow course creator, fellow book author!
 Watching from afar I get the sense that Paul is just hitting his stride this year and it's amazing to see.
 I love seeing other indie consultants thrive and come alive.